jac-uk/digital-platform/google-app-engine/virus-scanning-node/README.md

 # gcloud CLI setup

 - Download and install the gcloud SDK from here https://cloud.google.com/sdk/docs/install
-- Inititilise the SDK by running `gcloud init`
+- Initialise the SDK by running `gcloud init`
 - In the CLI, navigate to the `\google-app-engine\virus-scanning-node` folder
 - Now create gcloud configs for each environment:
     - Develop: